 In some cases, you can be exempt from paying these kinds of taxes.
 Essentially, if you meet certain criteria you don’t have to pay these taxes.
 If you have an income below the threshold, for example, you might qualify.
 If you think you qualify, go to your local municipality website and search for tax exemption.

 Finally, the end!
 Before you go, we want to make sure you are 100% informed on everything housing and home.
 There are a few key resources you can visit to find out more about student housing, and living in Holland in general.

 Firstly, have a look at the rest of the College Life website.
 We have loads of helpful pages and articles when it comes to living in the Netherlands.
 For example, you can visit Finance to read more about Housing Allowance.
-Then, in the Housing Deals, you can find lots of utility companies and housing portals to aid your housing search or manage your utilities.
+Then, in the Housing Deals, you can find housing portals and a utility company to make your search a little easier.
 Finally, in the College Life Magazine you can always find something relating to housing.
 Whether it is kitchen essentials you need in your life, apartment budgeting, or advice for living with roommates.
 Check out the Housing category here.